Bio1M/Bio1M.github.io/announce.md

 slug: 2_Ideas
 ---

 * I have no idea why the notes ask you to look at pp. 251-267.
 You might want to look at 218-220 instead.
+My apologies for confusion.